 - The majority of people only believe air pollution as a consequence of human activity.
 In some cases, natural events can as well cause air pollution.
 However, they are rarely witnessed, and some of them are very disastrous and difficult to prevent from happening.

 - Volcanic activities volcanic eruptions emit a series of toxic gases including sulfur and chlorine as well as particulate matter (ash particles) but are usually restricted to localized areas;

 - Winds and air currents – can mobilize pollutants from the ground and transport them over large areas;

 - Wildfires – add carbon monoxide, as well as particulate matter, to the atmosphere (containing organic contaminants such as PAHs); could affect significant areas, although in general they are restricted and may be contained;

-- Microbial decaying processes microorganisms which are present in any environment have a major role in natural decaying processes of living organisms as well as environmental contaminants; this activity results in the natural release of gases especially methane gas;
+- Microbial decaying processes Microorganisms which are present in any environment have a major role in the natural decaying processes of living organisms as well as environmental contaminants; this activity results in the natural release of gases, especially methane gas;

 - Increasing temperatures contribute to an increase in the amounts of contaminants volatilizing from polluted soil and water into the air.